 - The Executive Committee shall have power to co-opt Members to fill vacancies in the posts of Flag Officers, Club Officers, Club Officials and Member Representatives caused by death, resignation, or dismissal.

 - A co-opted Member Representative shall be eligible for election as a Member Representative at the next AGM and shall be eligible to serve for the normal period of two years in accordance with sub clause a) above in addition to the time served as a co-opted Member Representative.

-- The Executive Committee shall meet at the Club premises on the second Monday of every month at 7.30 pm unless the Commodore (or any Flag Officer authorised by him/her) for good reason cancels or postpones the meeting or decides to hold the meeting via an electronic conference link.
+- The Executive Committee shall meet at the Club premises once per month on a day and time agreed in advance by the Executive Committee unless the Commodore (or any Flag Officer authorised by him/her) for good reason cancels or postpones the meeting or decides to hold the meeting via an electronic conference link.

 - At any meeting of the Executive Committee, a quorum shall consist of five voting members, one of which shall be a Flag Officer.

 - The Executive Committee may provide by Agreement facilities for other groups or associations which provide non-motorised water sports.

 - With the agreement of the Executive Committee, Club members may form Groups to promote activities for a section of the Club membership.
 The Executive Committee may extend an invitation to attend an Executive Committee meeting to the Chairs of any Group.
 The Groups which have currently been formed are Juniors, Women on Water, Radio-Controlled Boats and Sailability.